 Let me know in the comments if you try this recipe!

 - 100 g cacao butter

 - 1/8 tsp salt

 - 3 tbsp almond milk at room temperature

 - Add the cacao butter to a medium saucepan and heat over low heat until melted.
 Remove from heat as soon as it is melted.

 - To a small mixing bowl, add the powdered sugar, vanilla, and salt.
 Pour in the melted cacao butter and whisk until smooth.

-- Scoop out balls of about 2 teaspoons and roll them between your hands to shape it into balls.
-Coat the balls with the shredded coconut and transfer to a container or plate.
+- Scoop out balls of about 2 teaspoons and roll them between your hands to shape them into balls.
+Coat the balls with the shredded coconut and transfer them to a container or plate.
 Store in the refrigerator and enjoy chilled!

 - White chocolate truffles will keep for up to 7 days in the refrigerator or 1 month in the freezer.